jenkinsci/artifactz-plugin/README.md

-# Artifactor plugin for Jenkins
+# Artifactz.io plugin for Jenkins

-Jenkins plugin to submit or retrieve artifact details to and from Artifactor server.
+Jenkins plugin to submit or retrieve artifact details to and from Artifactz.io server.

-The Artifactor helps to track versions of the artifacts such as Jar(War/Ear) files or Docker Images between various stages of the SDLC.
+The Artifactz.io helps to track versions of the artifacts such as Jar(War/Ear) files or Docker Images through various stages of the SDLC.

 ## Usage
 In order to call the plugin method add the following to the pipeline:
 ```
+   publishArtifact name: '<artifact name>',
+                    description: '<artifact description>',
+                    type: '<artifact type>',
+                    flow: '<flow name>',
+                    stage: '<stage>',
+                    stageDescription: '<stage description>',
+                    groupId: '<java artifact group Id>',
+                    artifactId: '<java artifact name, i.e. artifact Id>',
+                    version: "<version>"

+// or
-   step([$class: 'ArtifactVersionPublisher',
+   step([$class: 'PublishArtifactVersionBuildStep',
                         name: '<artifact name>',
+                        description: '<artifact description>',
                         type: '<artifact type>',
+                        flow: '<flow name>',
                         stage: '<stage>',
+                        stageDescription: '<stage description>',
+                        groupId: '<java artifact group Id>',
+                        artifactId: '<java artifact name, i.e. artifact Id>',
                         version: "<version>"])
 ```
 Parameter | Description | Notes
 ---|---|---
-name | Artifact Name, a unique name that identifies an artifact | e.g. artifactor-plugin type | An artifact type | Allowed values 'JAR', 'WAR', 'EAR', 'DockerImage' stage | The SDLC stage | The stage in the process where the version in question is being deployed flow | The Flow name | The name of the flow if any, which the above stage is associated with.
-Bear in mind that stage can be associated with the number of flows or it could be used without association with the flow. version | A version | The version of the artifact
+stage | The SDLC stage | The stage in the process where the version in question is being deployed stageDescription | The SDLC stage description | The above stage description (optional) name | Artifact Name | A unique name that identifies an artifact, e.g. artifactor-plugin description | Artifact Description | An artifact description (optional) type | An artifact type | Allowed values 'JAR', 'WAR', 'EAR', 'DockerImage' flow | The Flow name | The name of the flow if any, which the above stage is associated with.
+Bear in mind that stage can be associated with the number of flows or it could be used without association with the flow (optional) groupId | Java Group Id | The maven group Id (mandatory for Java artifacts, optional for the others) artifactId | Java Artifact Id | The maven artifact name (mandatory for Java artifacts, optional for the others) version | A version | The version of the artifact

 Any parameters can include variables.

 For example:
 ```
-   step([$class: 'ArtifactVersionPublisher',
+   step([$class: 'PublishArtifactVersionBuildStep',
                         name: 'document-manager-ui',
                         type: 'DockerImage',
                         stage: 'uat',
                         flow: 'standard',
                         version: "1.0.0.${BUILD_NUMBER}"])
+// or
+   publishArtifact name: 'document-manager-ui',
+                    type: 'DockerImage',
+                    stage: 'uat',
+                    flow: 'standard',
+                    version: "1.0.0.${BUILD_NUMBER}"
 ```
-To push artifact through the flow use the following step:
+To push artifact through the flow use the following step.
+If successful, the step will store the pushed version in the specified variable.
 ```
-   step([$class: 'ArtifactVersionPusher',
+   step([$class: 'PushArtifactVersionBuildStep',
                         name: '<artifact name>',
                         stage: '<stage>',
+                        version: "<version>",
+                        variableName: '<name of the variable to store pushed version>'])
+// or
+   def version = pushArtifact name: '<artifact name>',
+                                stage: '<stage>',
-                        version: "<version>"])
+                                version: "<version>"
 ```

 Parameter | Description | Notes
 ---|---|---
-name | The name of the artifact to push | e.g. artifactor-plugin stage | The SDLC stage | The stage in the process from where the version will be pushed version | Artifact version | The artifact version to push
+name | Artifact name | The name of the artifact to push, e.g. artifactor-plugin stage | The SDLC stage | The stage in the process from where the version will be pushed version | Artifact version | The artifact version to push (optional, if omitted the current version at the stage will be pushed) variableName | Variable Name | The variable name where the pushed version will be stored, default ARTIFACTOR_VERSION

 For example:
 ```
-   step([$class: 'ArtifactVersionPusher',
+   step([$class: 'PushArtifactVersionBuildStep',
                         name: 'document-manager-ui',
                         stage: 'uat',
                         version: "1.0.0.${BUILD_NUMBER}"])
+// or
+   def version = pushVersion name: 'document-manager-ui',
+                            stage: 'uat',
+                            version: "1.0.0.${BUILD_NUMBER}"
 ```

 In order to use the artifact retrieval function of the plugin the following step can be used: